w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 can be the same address but it is not recommended since it defeats the security of the two-account staking model.

-`NUMBER_OF_TOKENS`: The number of KSM / DOT you would like to stake to the network. **Note**: KSM has twelve decimal places and is always represented as an integer with zeroes at the end.
-So 1 KSM = 1,000,000,000,000 units.
+`NUMBER_OF_TOKENS`: The number of DOT you would like to stake to the network.

+> **Note**: DOT has twelve decimal places and is always represented as an integer with zeroes at the
+> end.
+So 1 DOT = 1,000,000,000,000 units.

 `REWARD_DESTINATION`: